aurimas13/Communication-of-Services/README.md

 # Datasets

-There are three possible datasets to use.
-These are [data_20](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Datasets/data_20.csv) of 20 recipients, [data_50](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Datasets/data_50.csv) of 50 recipients and [data_80](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Datasets/data_80.csv) of 80 recipients.
+The dataset to use is [events.json](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/events.json) as extracted from the [task](https://github.com/aurimas13/Communication-of-services/blob/main/Public/Task.md) file that contains 11 JSON values.

 # Tests

-Test folder to check the functionality of a created API event can be found [here](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer/Tests).
+Test folder to check the functionality of a created Event Consumer API can be found [here](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer/Tests).
-An overview of functions found inside a module - [tests.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Tests/tests.py) of Event Consumer API are<sup>1</sup>:
+An overview of functions found inside a module, [tests.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/Tests/tests.py), of Event Consumer API are:<sup>1</sup>
 - *test_correct_request_code(client)* tests if the correct request code is returned.
 - *test_correct_request_output(client)* tests if the correct request output is returned.
 - *test_incorrect_response_code(client)* tests if the incorrect request code is returned for `event_payload`.